 How to Take Down a Website

-Loads of reasons could lead to the decision to take down your website.
+Loads of reasons could lead to the decision to take down a website.
 Maybe you’re onto a new adventure or career, ready to retire, or are moving to a new location and want to change your services.
-All great reasons to shut down your website!
+All great reasons to close your website!
 But just shutting it down won’t stop people from trying to visit.
 And if you’re a health & wellness practitioner, as so many of my clients are, your clients are important to you – and saying goodbye the right way will be a priority.

-Quick Guide to Taking Down Your Website
+Quick Guide to Take Down a Website

 What happens if you cancel your hosting or domain?